X16Community/x16-smc-bootloader/README.md

 holds vectors that are used by these bootloader versions.
 The first page is written to flash at the end of the update procedure.

-Bootloader v3 writes each whole page to flash, including the first page.
+Bootloader v3 writes each full 64-byte page to flash in the order it's received, including the first page.
 Before writing the first page, bootloader v3 erases all of the old firmware, starting from the end.
 When updating the first page, the bootloader moves the firmware's reset vector (address 0x0000) to the EE_RDY vector (0x0012).
 The reset vector is changed to point to the bootloader's main entry point.
 This is part of the bootloader's fail-safe mechanism.

 ### Reboot